Frequently Asked Questions

 Yes.
-While we cannot predict what the accessibility to buildings and restrictions around gatherings will be, Seminary of the Southwest will begin the fall semester as regularly scheduled.
+Seminary of the Southwest recently announced instruction plans and will begin the fall semester as regularly scheduled.
 Seminary of the Southwest is actively enrolling students for Fall 2020, and we are anticipating a robust entering class who will join us in August.
 The enrollment department and admissions committees are reviewing applications for Academic Year 2020-2021.
 Please check your email and Populi for information about the Fall registration period which will open June 1st.

 Yes.
 Over the last few weeks a team of administrators has been monitoring carefully the various factors that impact our return to campus.
 After much deliberation, we have concluded that the June start date for our summer term is too soon for us to ensure a safe return to in-person teaching.
 Therefore, we will be delivering our summer 2020 courses remotely online.
 This maximizes the accessibility of our courses while maintaining a safe environment for our students, faculty, and staff.